sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 expect(decorate).toHaveBeenCalled()
 -->

-Here, we have a complex condition with multiple clauses.
+In the code above, we have a complex condition with multiple clauses.
 The problem with this code is that it’s hard to see the high-level structure of the condition.
 Is it `something && something else`?
 Or is it `something || something else`?
 It’s hard to see what code belongs to the condition itself and what belongs to individual clauses.

 We can extract each clause into a separate variable or function and use comments as their names: